 The experiment was conducted during kharif season (September- November) of 2024 at five farmers’ field covering 0.6 ha of land at Dibrugarh District of Assam, India.
 The area under each trial was 0.2 ha.
 The climate of Dibrugarh is Subtropical, with pleasantly warm, dry winters from November to February and a long, hot and rainy period from April to mid-October.
 The average Temperature of Dibrugarh is around 23°C although it varies from around 17°C during Winter (January) to 28°C during the Monsoon (August).
-Precipitation amounts to 2610 mm with maximum rainfall 525 mm is recorded in July with a relative humidity of 75%.
+Precipitation amounts to 2610 mm, with a maximum rainfall of 525 mm recorded in July, with a relative humidity of 75%.
 The soil type of the district is sandy to clayey loam.
-The treatments of the trial were T1: Lime 489 kg ha-1+2% urea spray at pod initiation stage + Recommended dose of fertilizer (15: 35: 15 kg ha-1), T2: Recommended dose of fertilizer (15:35:15 kg ha-1) and T3: Farmers’ practice includes imbalance fertilizer application (FYM 10 q ha-1).
+The treatments of the trial were T1: Lime 489 kg ha-1+2% urea spray at pod initiation stage + Recommended dose of fertilizer (15: 35: 15 kg ha-1 NPK), T2: Recommended dose of fertilizer (15:35:15 kg ha-1) and T3: Farmers’ practice includes imbalance fertilizer application (FYM 10 q ha-1).
 The black gram variety taken was SBC 40.
 The crop was sown on 9th to 10th September, 2024.
 Spacing of 30x10 cm2 was followed with a seed rate of 22.5 kg ha-1 for sowing of black gram.
 Harvesting was done at 75–85 days after sowing when 75% of the pods mature.
 The seed yield was expressed at 14% moisture content.

-The Physical and Chemical properties of lime used in the investigation are presented in Table 1.
+The physical and chemical properties of lime used in the investigation are presented in Table 1.
 All the participating farmers were trained on all aspects of black gram cultivation and soil fertility management before implementing the OFTs at their field.
 The available soil nutrient status was estimated by soil analysis of composite soil sample from each plot before transplanting and after harvesting of crop.
 Data were analyzed using the standard statistical packages and some descriptive statistics for interpretation.
 The comparison between results achieved from treated plot (Demo.) and farmers practice (Check) for yield and soil characteristics was tested using student’s t test with the help of SPSS software.